MicrosoftDocs/sql-docs/docs/analytics-platform-system/pdw-certificate-provisioning.md

 ---

 # PDW certificate provisioning - Analytics Platform System (PDW)
 The **PDW Certificate Provisioning** page of the Analytics Platform System **Configuration Manager** imports or removes the certificate used by the PDW region.
-Using, a certificate to encrypt connections can help secure communication to the Control node through SQL Server clients, tools that use the SQL Server PDW drivers, the [Admin Console](monitor-the-appliance-by-using-the-admin-console.md), and Integration Services loads.

-Using, a certificate to encrypt connections can help secure communication to the Control node through SQL Server clients, tools that use the SQL Server PDW drivers, the [Admin Console](monitor-the-appliance-by-using-the-admin-console.md), and Integration Services loads.
+Using a certificate to encrypt connections can help secure communication to the Control node through SQL Server clients, tools that use the SQL Server PDW drivers, the [Admin Console](monitor-the-appliance-by-using-the-admin-console.md), and Integration Services loads.

 ## Prerequisites
 Before installing the certificate, do the following: